deanishe/alfred-workflow/docs/tutorial.rst

 ========

-This is a two-part tutorial on writing an Alfred 2 workflow with **Alfred-Workflow**, taking you through the basics to a full-featured workflow ready to share with the world.
+This is a two-part tutorial on writing an Alfred 2 workflow with Alfred-Workflow, taking you through the basics to a full-featured workflow ready to share with the world.

 Part 1: A Basic Pinboard Workflow